nimiq/nimiq.github.io/tutorials/basics-1-consensus.md

 It's a good idea to [open the source code](playground.html#basics-1-consensus-demo.html) in parallel to see how it all fits together, but also to modify and play.
-The example we'll be building here can be used for building Nimiq-enabled apps.
+Later on, you can use this example as a basis to build your own Nimiq-enabled apps.

 ## Getting started

-We start from a standard HTML 5 page importing the Nimiq library:
+We start from an empty HTML 5 page and load the Nimiq library in the `<head>` section:

 ```HTML
 <!DOCTYPE html>